COVID time warp

 "We don't have a simple, clear narrative of what is happening," Laje says.

-- Early findings, not yet published, indicate time distortion was more affected by how confined people felt, versus how confined they were by measures limiting social interaction.
+- Early findings, not yet peer reviewed, indicate time distortion was more affected by how confined people felt, versus how confined they were by measures limiting social interaction.

 - Weeks and months seemed to pass slowly for most people, but hours and minutes weren't affected.
 "It might be that confinement didn’t change our short-term functioning," says Laje.
 "We still had to go to the bathroom, still had to type or write, and still had to cook."